lethang7794/fcj-rest-api-with-api-gateway-and-lambda-workshop/content/_index.md

 chapter: false
 ---

-# Workshop 2: Building REST APIs with Amazon API Gateway and AWS Lambda
+# Building REST APIs with Amazon API Gateway and AWS Lambda

 In this workshop, you will: